AmigaGPU/fat-agnus/2K19-04-15_vim_how_we_started.md

 - `vi filename.extension`
 - `:i`
-- enter & correct data
+- enter & correct data while:
-- Regularly get in & out of interactive mode the moment the line goes bad (**)
+- Regularly getting in & out of interactive mode the moment the line goes bad (**)
-- do a `:u` when bad stuff came on the screen
+- do a `:u` in combo with `^L` when bad stuff came on the screen
 - `:w` in between (I had to do this **very often** since `ATH0` was often send to the Telbit 9600bps modems when the lines went beserk)
 - `:wq` at the end when all looked good on the screen